GNOME/gtk/docs/reference/gtk/gtk4-path-tool.rst

 ^^^^^^^

 The ``show`` command displays the given path in a window.
 The interior of the path is filled.
+The window allows some interactive control with key bindings: '+'/'-' change the zoom level, 'p' toggles display of points, 'c' toggles display of controls, 'f' changes the fill rule.

 ``--fill``